tomeshnet/documents/governance/funding.md

 `NOTE` Due dates are subject to change.

-## Explanation of progress status
+## Explanation of Progress Statuses

-- `Investigating`: currently deciding on whether this is an appropriate opportunity
+- `Investigating` Currently deciding on whether this is an appropriate opportunity
-- **`In progress`**: currently working on completing the application
+- **`In progress`** Currently working on completing the application
-- `Submitted`: the application has been successful received
+- `Submitted` The application has been successful received